awsdocs/amazon-rds-user-guide/doc_source/USER_CreateInstance.md

 ## Settings for MySQL DB Instances<a name="USER_CreateInstance.Settings"></a>

-The following table contains details about settings that you choose when you create a MySQL DB instance\.
+For details about settings that you use when you create a MySQL DB instance, see the following table\.

 ****